-We understand that it might be difficult for you to complain, because you are worried that your complaint could result in a poorer service to your household.
-Please be assured that we treat all complaints against us in the strictest confidence, and that it is your right to complain.
+We understand that it might be difficult for you to complain.
+Perhaps you're worried that your complaint could result in a poorer service to your household.
+Please be assured that we treat all complaints against us in the strictest confidence, and that it's your right to complain.

-If you do not provide us with a contact name or address, it will not be possible for us to get back to you with the outcome of the investigation.
+If you don't provide us with a contact name or address, it won't be possible for us to get back to you with the outcome of the investigation.

 Complaints about hate crime

-Please note, if you believe that the actions or comments that have led you to making a complaint are related to hate crime please complete the discrimination complaint form.
+If you believe that the actions or comments that have led you to making a complaint are related to hate crime, please complete the discrimination complaint form.
 Or contact the Executive Director, Central Services.
 Our discrimination complaint form can be found at the bottom of this page.

 We have a policy on unreasonably persistent complainants.
 You can find this at the bottom of this page.